 Top Ten Portrayals of Historical Figures in Historical Movies

 Some movies are just great at portraying historical characters.
-These can old movies (mostly older movies) or newer ones.
-These items are listed in their respective spots because have multiple reasons.
+These can be old movies (mostly older ones) or newer ones.
+These items are listed in their respective spots for multiple reasons.

 I would ask you to consider these reasons when voting:

-1. Historical Accuracy - Are they accurate and actually represent their person?
+1. Historical Accuracy - Are they accurate and actually represent the person?

-2. Resemblance - Does the actor actually look like the Historical Character they are playing?
+2. Resemblance - Does the actor actually look like the historical figure they are playing?

 3. Overall Acting - Do they play the character well?

-If you are submitting an item I request you list in the format Actor-Person-Movie.
-Without further ado let's get into it.
+If you are submitting an item, I request that you list it in the format Actor - Person - Movie.
+Without further ado, let's get into it.

 Tom Hanks as Walt Disney - Saving Mr. Banks